animatedmax/spring-data-geode/src/main/markdown/index.md

 Many managed environments capable of CMT maintain support for "*Last Resource*", non-XA compliant resources in JTA-based transactions, though it is not actually required in the JTA spec.
-More information on what a non-XA compliant, "*Last Resource*" means can be found in Red Hat’s [documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/5/html/Administration_And_Configuration_Guide/lrco-overview.html).
+More information on what a non-XA compliant, "*Last Resource*" means can be found in Red Hat's [documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/5/html/Administration_And_Configuration_Guide/lrco-overview.html).
-In fact, Red Hat’s JBoss project, [Narayana](https://narayana.io/) is one such LGPL Open Source implementation. *Narayana* refers to this as "*Last Resource Commit Optimization*" (LRCO).
+In fact, Red Hat's JBoss project, [Narayana](https://narayana.io/) is one such LGPL Open Source implementation. *Narayana* refers to this as "*Last Resource Commit Optimization*" (LRCO).
 More details can be found [here](https://narayana.io//docs/project/index.html#d0e1859).